ihalseide/nbt/README.md

 # nbt-explorer

-### Izak Nathanael Halseide <halseide.izak@gmail.com>
+This is a (non-working) project for exploring files in the NBT file format.

-This is a project for exploring files in the NBT file format
+Development is currently suspended.

 ## License